 § 2001 Creation.

-The General Assembly hereby creates a permanent Commission on Family Law.
+The General Assembly hereby creates a permanent Family Law Commission.

 § 2002 Composition.

-The Commission shall consist of 16 citizens of the State and shall have at least 2 members from Sussex County and at least 2 members from Kent County.
-At least 2 of the members of the Commission shall be attorneys licensed to practice law in Delaware, at least 1 member shall be a judge of the Family Court of the State; 2 members shall be members of the House of Representatives, with 1 from each of the 2 major political parties represented in the House; 2 members shall be members of the Senate, with 1 from each of the 2 major political parties represented in the Senate; at least 1 member shall be a pediatrician licensed to practice in this State, at least 1 member shall be a board certified family-practice physician licensed to practice in this State, and at least 1 member shall be a psychologist licensed in this State specializing in the psychology of children when appointed.
+The Commission shall consist of 16 citizens of the State and shall have at least 2 members from each county.
+At least 2 of the members of the Commission shall be attorneys licensed to practice law in Delaware; at least 1 member shall be a judge of the Family Court of the State; 2 members shall be members of the House of Representatives, with 1 from each of the 2 major political parties represented in the House; 2 members shall be members of the Senate, with 1 from each of the 2 major political parties represented in the Senate; at least 2 members shall be practicing or retired licensed health-care professionals with expertise in pediatrics or family medicine; and at least 1 member shall be a practicing mental health professional licensed in this State specializing in the psychology of children when appointed.

 § 2003 Appointment; terms of office.